 Argentina has the largest Jewish community in Central and South America.
 Nearly 6,000 Jews emigrated from Argentina to Israel in 2002-the highest number ever in a single year from that country-following the bankruptcy of the country's Central Bank, dire economic conditions, and special incentives offered by Israel.
 In 2003, the Argentinean economic situation eased somewhat and Israel restricted its incentives for immigrants, resulting in much lower levels of migration.
-About 1,500 persons left Argentina for Israel in 2003, decreasing steadily to 271 in 2014, and 262 in 2015 (Israel Central Bureau of Statistics).
-Based on the experience of previous years, approximately 20 % of these migrants were non-Jewish household members.
-Partial evidence from different sources indicated that less than half of total Jewish emigration from Argentina migrated to Israel, with most others going to South Florida where the Greater Miami Jewish Federation ran a program to assist Argentinian Jews.
+About 1,500 persons left Argentina for Israel in 2003, decreasing steadily to 271 in 2014, 262 in 2015, and 248 in 2016 (Israel Central Bureau of Statistics).
+Based on the experience of previous years, approximately 20% of these migrants probably were non-Jewish household members.
+Partial evidence from different sources indicated that less than half of total Jewish emigration from Argentina went to Israel, with most others going to South Florida where the Greater Miami Jewish Federation ran a program to assist Argentinian Jews.
 By 2014, 4,400 persons lived in Jewish households in Miami in which at least one adult was Argentinian (Sheskin 2015b).

 A 2004 Jewish population survey in the Buenos Aires metropolitan area (AMBA) (Jmelnizky and Erdei 2005) found an enlarged Jewish population of 244,000.
 Of these, 64,000 were Christians and about another 20,000 reported some Jewish ancestry, but did not consider themselves Jewish.
 Overall, 161,000 people in the AMBA considered themselves as totally or partly Jewish-consistent with our own previous estimate of 165,000.
 This estimate for the major urban concentration provided support to our national core estimates also inclusive of provincial communities.
 The 244,000 figure was a good estimate of the AMBA enlarged Jewish population (including non-Jewish members of Jewish households) as part of the over 300,000 who were identified as in some way of Jewish origin or attached to a person of Jewish origin.
 Another survey, limited to the City of Buenos Aires, suggested significant aging of the core Jewish population, reflecting the emigration of younger households in recent years (Rubel 2005).
+A recent report on intermarriage (Erdei 2014) stresses the increasingly open boundaries between religious communities and the negotiation of a Jewish identity in the context of growing interreligious couples.
+While 46% agree/strongly agree that the partner be Jewish, 41% disagree/strongly disagree.

 The current situation implies an annual loss of about 300-500 persons through a negative balance of Jewish births and deaths and emigration.
-Argentina's Jewish population was assessed at 180,700 in 2016-the world's sixth largest Jewish community.
+Argentina's Jewish population was assessed at 180,500 in 2017-the world's sixth largest Jewish community.